Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 When it Makes Sense to Invest Into Agile Project Management Software

-If you’re running a project using the agile management methodology, you need to invest in agile project management software.
+So, if you’re running a project using the agile management method, you need to invest in agile project management software—it’s as simple as that.

-The agile methodology is commonly used for software development teams.
-But in today’s business landscape, this approach can be used for any large-scale or complex project.
+The agile method is commonly used for software development teams.
+But in today’s business landscape, this approach is useful for large-scale and complex projects of all shapes and sizes.

-#1 – Monday.com — Best Overall Agile Project Management Tool
+#1 – Monday.com — Most Popular Agile Project Management Tool

 Monday.com is one of the most popular agile management tools on the market today.
 It’s trusted by 100,000+ companies across the globe, including Apple, Adobe, Hulu, Uber, and more.

 The software is flexible enough to accommodate a wide range of use cases.
-It’s a great option for remote work, marketing teams, software teams, sales, and even low code development.
+And it’s a great option for remote work, marketing teams, software teams, sales, and even low code development.

-With Monday.com, agile management teams can benefit from features like:
+With Monday.com, agile management teams benefit from features like:

 - Sprint planning